 Address: Medora, ND 58645

 As you’ve probably surmised from this list of the top things to do in Teddy Roosevelt National Park, hiking trails are one of the main activities available to visitors.
-However, one of the most dramatic views available to visitors requires just a few minutes spent walking on an unpaved trail.
+However, one of the most dramatic views available to visitors requires just a few minutes of walking on an unpaved trail.
 The Wind Canyon Trail can take as few as five or as many as 30 minutes, depending on your rate of travel.

 10. Stargaze During the Dakota Nights Astronomy Festival